h335h/h335h/README.md

 # Hey there 👋

 **Bioinformatician & Biochemist**
-Combining wet lab experience with dry biology to solve real-world problems
+Combining wet lab experience with in silico approaches to solve real-world problems

 ---